trinhngocthuyen/trinhngocthuyen.github.io/_posts/tech/2015-06-16-optional-functional.md

 ```
 <img src = "/assets/ios/operator_or_autoclosure.png">

-Now, with the `@autoclose` annotation, Swift is smart enough to map
+Now, with the `@autoclosure` annotation, Swift is smart enough to map
 `myDefaultValue` to a corresponding function.
 Everything seems quite natural so
 far.